sdarlington/sdarlington.github.io/content/posts/2010-10-28-japan-mount-fuji.md

 Almost as a consolation there was a very beautiful sunset.
 When the lighting can make a supermarket look attractive you know you’re onto a winner.

 After Mount Fuji I headed inland to the Japanese Alps, to a city called Matsomoto.
 That’s what I’ll be writing about next.
+[^1]: You lose points if you were going to say Sony or Toyota.